taskcluster/taskcluster-docs/queue/events.md

 <div data-render-schema="http://schemas.taskcluster.net/v1/queue:task-completed.json">
 </div>

+Upon task completion a result structure is made available, you'll find the url as `resultURL` above.
+This should be equivalent the `result.json` file as stored on S3, see task result on [task storage](task-storage.html) for more details.

 ### Task Failure Messages
 Whenever a task is concluded to be failed a message is posted to the